theBreadCompany/pixivswift/README.md

 ## Announcements
 I'll release a repo of an iOS/macOS app using this API in a few weeks.
+You can already find my script using this API with an intermediate wrapper [here](https://github.com/theBreadCompany/pixivloader).

 ## Credits
 - [pixiv.net](https://pixiv.net) for their amazing platform